tanush-g/Brain/GPU_SETUP.md

 2. Metal memory limits to prevent crashes
 3. Fallback to CPU if GPU encounters errors

-## Performance Notes

-- GPU acceleration provides significant speedups for batch processing but may have higher overhead for single-image inference
-- Larger matrix operations show more dramatic speedups on GPU vs CPU
-- First-time GPU operations may be slower due to compilation overhead

 ## Troubleshooting

 If you encounter GPU-related errors: